Publish the DOTE transcript

 Options available:

-• Select language (if .translation subtiers are specified in Transcript Options)
+subtiers are specified in Transcript Options)- Include original language

 When exporting to SRT it is best that you focus on sync-codes on the HEAD line of a neighbourhood, eg. the primary speaker line or a pause line or a timing interval line.
 If you do have sync-codes also on overlapping speaker lines or subtier lines (Mondadaian), then DOTE will ignore them and just use the subtitle timing intervals between the sync-codes on HEAD lines across neighbourhoods.
 DOTE uses an algorithm to select the speech to be displayed, how much to display, and how to treat overlapping speech.